 I admire many libertarians and progressives - and have formed my own views - to me it might be better to get rid of all labels - and just have issues - however we are a voting democracy and the libertarian party for not liking government does have the biggest 3rd party foundation and the green is a close next - and also there is potential as independents and other parties too - including the current two main ones.

-. . . and perhaps both philosophies can co-exist - perhaps we can have a public system and let people who want to . . opt out (there won't be many in a trusted system) - and have competing currencies etc - personally as an independent I think the real solutions are a combination - you can have a government that offers public options like the post office (which pays for itself and is voluntary) and we could also have many hospitals and clinics and invest in research etc and that could be funded by a public banking system that has a guaranteed income (which would be more free market then telling people how to spend it and a lot less red tape - it still rewards good services and products and allows people to get rich - it doesn't guarantee potential, rather it just gives an equal starting point and not let anyone go hungry etc and people could still mine for gold or accept bit-coins or even gold etc) - we would keep the same green backs (dollar bills) and you might ask what would it be backed by - I would say maybe a % of gold and or via complete transparency and accountability (more likely) - being directly accountable to elected representatives - allowing a free market to compete with it (the same thing that creates most good things and give confidence to it) - and the money produced will only originate equally via all people and be totally accounted for - * but again that doesn't mean all people will end up with the same and people would still work to make more etc - then it would trickle up to places that earn it - also some other money would be created for projects like investing in solar which I would support in the tune to about a few trillion - the thing is . . solar would pay for itself - that is one important factor whether to invest in something - solar would definitely pay for itself plus some extra in return in the long run - I would also support opening more land to individuals to homestead freely - I do think we need to make sure there are ways that people or organizations cannot cause more harm then they can fix or afford to pay back for example the BP oil spill - so I think that is progressive, but within a voluntary system - by letting people who want to opt out do so (keep in mind there are nomads and free people in the world and people with no country and natives who have the right; of course they wouldn't need to leave society, at all, but also of course they could partly or fully that is up to the individual) I completely stay true to libertarian principles via letting people opt out as long as they don't harm others - I don't think there will be many but even if there is then who cares because any honest and fruitful relationship needs to be voluntary and have trust and confidence and I think a transparent democratic government that has a public banking system would and this can be accomplished and honestly I feel it is almost inevitable for a civilized future - hopefully not too long - I am of course open to new thoughts as this also has been a evolution per se.
+. . . and perhaps both philosophies can co-exist - perhaps we can have a public system and let people who want to . . opt out (there won't be many opting out in a trusted system) - and have competition - personally as an independent I think the real solutions are a combination - you can have a government that offers public options like the post office (which pays for itself and is voluntary) and we could also have hospitals, clinics and invest in research etc and that could be funded by a public banking system; we could also have a guaranteed income (which would be more free market then telling people how to spend it and a lot less red tape - it still rewards good services and products and allows people to get rich - it doesn't guarantee outcome, rather it just gives a more equal and fairer starting point and not let anyone go hungry etc and people could still mine for gold or accept bit-coins or barter etc) - we would keep the same green backs (dollar bills) - you might ask what would it be backed by?
+I would say competition, complete transparency and accountability - being directly accountable to elected representatives - allowing a free market to compete with it (the same thing that creates most good things and gives confidence to it) - and the money produced will only originate equally via all people and be totally accounted for - * but again that doesn't mean all people will end up with the same, and people would still work to make more - then it would trickle up to places that earn it - also some other money would be created for projects like investing in solar - the thing is . . solar would pay for itself - that is one important factor whether to invest in something - solar would pay for itself plus some extra in return in the long run - I would also support opening more land to individuals to homestead freely.
+I think we need to make sure there are ways that people or organizations cannot cause more harm then they can fix timely or afford to pay back, for example the BP oil spill - so I think that is progressive, but within a voluntary system by letting people who want to opt out do so (keep in mind there are nomads and free people in the world and people with no country and natives who have the right; of course they wouldn't need to leave society, at all, but also of course they could partly or fully that is up to the individual) I completely stay true to libertarian principles via letting people opt out as long as they don't harm others - I don't think there will be many but even if there is then who cares because any honest and fruitful relationship needs to be voluntary and have trust and confidence and I think a transparent democratic government that has a public banking system would.
+Not only do I think this can be accomplished I feel it is almost inevitable for a civilized future - hopefully not too long - I am of course open to new thoughts as this also has been a evolution of ideas per se.

 Hello, the purpose of this website (which was formed approx. the 1st half of 2012), pages, articles & etc. is to build a coalition on common sense issues - which need to be addressed and have been abandoned by our elected representatives for too long - issues which are pertinent and foundational, for a free society.
 The purpose is to focus on some main big issues until they are rightly addressed, then I suppose it can disband until / if there is a need for a next time in another generation (hopefully the future and present will learn from history); the purpose is to address the big issues which may make the less big issues - less of an issue, if they are addressed, to prioritize and recognize the urgency and inspire ideas & action with a vision of what can be accomplished if we the people unite . . . for freedom, dignity, commonsense, justice, truth & beyond.
 Is it not more efficient to focus on, to get things done for issues which most agree on first.